eemilhaa/thesis/README.md

 ### Containerized
-If you have a container engine (podman / docker) installed, you can skip all of the headache of figuring out the tex ecosystem.
+If you have a container engine (podman / docker) installed, you can skip the headache of figuring out the tex ecosystem.

 Just run
 ```console
 podman-compose up
 ```
 to build a pdf.

-If you need to debug the build, you can read the container's logs or open a shell to the container and go from there.

 ### With native packages
 Everything *should* work on most general TeX distributions.